Toufool/AutoSplit/README.md

 ### Known Limitations
 - Only one region can be used.
 Searching for sub regions inside the capture region and or image masking may be implemented in the future
 - Transparency in an image is not seen as a mask or "nothing."
 It gets transformed into solid white.
-- Starting the timer/video auto splitter is still manual
+- Starting the timer/auto splitter is still manual
 - For many games, it will be difficult to find a split image for the last split of the run
 - Similarity threshold cannot be customized per split image
 - While the potential is there, load time removal is not the main focus of this program and is not currently implemented